HL7/fhircast-docs/input/pagecontent/3-6-3-DiagnosticReport-update.md

 Key | Cardinality | Description
 ----- | -------- | ----
 `report` | 1..1 | FHIR DiagnosticReport resource specifying the [`anchor context`](5_glossary.html) in which the update is being made.
 Note the mandatory elements defined in the [DiagnosticReport update profile](StructureDefinition-fhircast-diagnostic-report-update.html).
 Other attributes may be present in the DiagnosticReport resource if their values have changed or were newly populated.
-`patient` | 0..1 | Present if one or more attributes in the Patient resource associated with the report have changed.
-`study` | 0..1 | Present if one or more attributes in the ImagingStudy resource associated with the report have changed `updates` | 1..1 | Contains a single `Bundle` resource holding changes to be made to the current content of the [`anchor context`](5_glossary.html)
+`patient` | 0..1 | Present if one or more attributes in the Patient resource associated with the report have changed `study` | 0..* | Present if one or more attributes in an ImagingStudy resource associated with the report have changed `updates` | 1..1 | Contains a single `Bundle` resource holding changes to be made to the current content of the [`anchor context`](5_glossary.html)

 The following profiles provide guidance as to which resource attributes should be present and considerations as to how each attribute should be valued in a DiagnosticReport-update request: